5 Ways A Carabiner Could Save Your Dog’s Life

 Connect the flat/martingale collar to the prong collar

-Connect the leash to your belt loop (it’s an extra layer of protection if you ever drop the leash when your dog decides to break dance at another dog).
+Connect the leash to your belt loop or wrap the leash around your waist and secure with the ‘biner (it’s an extra layer of protection if you ever drop the leash when your dog decides to break dance at another dog).

 To be more specific: Slide the carabiner through the ring on your dog’s flat (or martingale) collar and through the ring on whatever piece of equipment they are wearing, let’s say: the front ring on a body harness.
 Attach your leash as you normally would to the front of the harness.